SRH-Heidelberg-University-ADSA/AI4HAB/README.md

 4. Finally, the **VISIOS** agent is invoked.
 This component enables end-users to upload geotagged images of water bodies.
 The system then analyzes these images using deep learning techniques and provides visual feedback on bloom presence, offering a citizen science layer to the AI ecosystem.

+5. All the agents will contact HOMOGEN Agent as the harmonised data will be stored within it, so as to not have any security breaches.

 ---